mahidhar/icpp25_ai_on_amd/Session2.md

-## AI and Scientific Research Computing with Kubernetes Tutorial
+# AI with the AMD Software Stack
 Session 2 Hands On

 ### Simple PyTorch Example using Containers